epogash/LinkedListImplementationsProject/README.md

 # LinkedListImplementationsProject
 This project was done independently for COP 3530 (Data Structures and Algorithms).
 Each linked list variation was created to adhere to the assignments specification.
+In addition, each linked list implementation was thoroughly tested using Catch - a C++ unit testing framework.
+I received an A on this project.

 "Simple Singly-Linked List (SSLL)